Winhalla/winhalla-api/README.md

 ---
 ### A last word.
-This code is not meant to be run by anyone, as adapting it to allow anyone to run it in standalone would take a long time, and it would have absoloutely no use.
+This code is not meant to be run by anyone, as adapting it to allow anyone to run it in standalone would take a long time, and it would have absolutely no use.
-It's merely an embarassing showcase of my own coding abilities when I started programming.
+It's merely a showcase of my (approximative) coding abilities when I started programming.

-#### Why did I publish if it's embarassing?
-May it be embarassing, it shows that I was able to put together a website, an app and a backend while knowing barely anything about programming beforehand.
-I know that this code is bad, but i know **why** it is bad.
-I know why because i learnt a lot since then.
-I think seeing other people's newbie code helps new programmers not feel overwhelmed by the very neat code from (most) big libraries.
-This code may be bad code, but every file being mostly independent, you don't need to go through the whole code to understand a single file